sdmitrovic/ISARA-website/developer/index.md

 title: Develop
 ---

-Information on how to develop {{ site.project_name }}.
-This can include developer tools, test tools, how to develop components, how to write tests, coding standards, release process etc.
+These pages contain information on how to develop
+{{ site.software_name }}.
+This include accessing the source code,
+development tools, test tools, how to develop components, how to write tests, coding standards, and release process.

 * [Coding standards](./CodingStandards.html)